Enneagram strengths and weaknesses

 Understanding Your Energizers and Drainers

 Many enneagram authors talk about energizers and drainers.
 Have you ever noticed how certain activities energize you while others drain you?
-This can clue us into identifying our strengths and weaknesses.
-What energizes one person may drain another.
-Some people love public speaking, while others dread it.
-Some people thrive in social situations and want the party to never end, while other people have an internal social meter that they are monitoring closely.
+This can clue you into identifying your strengths and weaknesses.
+Keep in mind that what energizes one person may drain another.
+So, while some people love public speaking, others dread it.
+Some people thrive in social situations, while others fear turning into a pumpkin and are closely monitoring the clock.

-Let’s take a look at common energizers and drainers for each Enneagram type then we can extrapolate their strengths and weaknesses and a hypothetical career situation.
+Let’s look at common energizers and drainers for each Enneagram type and think about how to leverage our strengths and mitigate our weaknesses.

 Type 1 - The Perfectionist

 Energizers: Organizing, planning, completing tasks to a high standard, following rules and procedures.
-For example creating detailed to-do lists, organizing a cluttered space, achieving a difficult goal, following a strict routine.
+For example, creating detailed to-do lists, organizing a cluttered space, achieving a challenging goal, and following a strict routine.

 Drainers: Dealing with uncertainty, chaos, and ambiguity; receiving criticism or making mistakes.
-For example being criticized for mistakes, dealing with unexpected changes or disruptions, working with disorganized or inefficient people.
+For example, being criticized for mistakes, dealing with unexpected changes or disruptions, and working with disorganized or inefficient people.

 Strengths: Ones have a strong sense of morality and ethics.
 They are highly organized, responsible, and detail-oriented.
 They have a strong desire to improve themselves and the world around them.

-Weaknesses: Ones can be critical and judgmental, both of themselves and others.
-They can become perfectionistic and obsessive about details, leading to feelings of frustration and dissatisfaction.
+Weaknesses: Ones can be critical and judgmental of themselves and others.
+They can become perfectionistic and obsessive about details, leading to frustration and dissatisfaction.

 Example career situation: A Type 1 may excel in a job that requires precision, such as accounting or engineering.
 However, their perfectionism can cause them to become overly critical of themselves and others, leading to strained relationships and burnout.